 How do I get my hands on it?

 The fully functional inspector debuted in the April 11, 2018, Firefox Nightly build and will make its way into Firefox 61, due for beta in May, and for release in July of 2018.
 You can download the Nightly build for desktop now and try it out, or wait for beta and dev edition to get it in May if you like.

 Enable it first

-For now, you need to manually enable the panel once so it will show up in the tool box.
+Normally, the inspector is part of the toolbox.
+However, if it is not, you need to manually enable the panel once so it will show up in the tool box.
 Go to the Settings And Feedback menu button in the Developer Toolbox, select Settings, and tab to the Accessibility checkbox.
 Press Space to check it.
 This will add it to the toolbox, and also enable the relevant context menu items.

 Enable the engine

 If you are a screen reader user or using other assistive technologies in Firefox by default, the following step can most likely be skipped.
 For all others, you need to enable the engine.